-In this paper we present a new link layer cooperation scheme for multi-hop wireless networks and sensor networks to improve the overall channel quality/throughput for each transmitter/receiver pair.
-For this, we propose to extract diversity gain out of the redundancy inherently present in all broadcast network transmission, such as wireless sensor networks, and direct those gains for chosen receiver nodes.
+In this paper we present a new link layer cooperation scheme for multi-hop wireless networks and sensor networks to improve the overall channel quality for each transmitter/receiver pair.
+For this, we propose to extract diversity gain out of the redundancy inherently present in all broadcast network transmission, such as wireless networks, and direct those gains for chosen receiver nodes.
 The redundancy in such systems is present since the signal carried over such a channel is received (if not necessarily detected) by all nodes within transmission radius.
-Thus, in this distributed cooperative paradigm, packets are not relayed from one network node to the next, but from one cluster of nodes to the next cluster of nodes, until it reaches its destination.
+Thus, in this distributed cooperative paradigm, packets are not relayed from one network node to the next, but from one cluster of nodes to the next cluster of nodes, until they reaches the destination.

 Cooperation among nodes can be done in different communication layers.
-Figure 1 shows cooperation in the physical layer and in the link layer.
+Fig.1 shows cooperation in the physical layer and in the link layer.

-In the physical layer, cooperative nodes share their information to improve the channel quality using transmit and/or receive diversity (Figure 1a and 1b).
+In the physical layer, cooperative nodes share their information to improve the channel quality using transmit and/or receive diversity (Fig.1a and 1b).
 Physical layer cooperation has been studied recently under the subject name of "cooperative diversity."
-In cooperative diversity the transmitting nodes use the idle nodes as relays [5], [15], [10], [13], [14], [6],
+In cooperative diversity the transmitting nodes use the nodes in the neighborhood of the transmitter and the receiver as relays [7], [8], [3], [9], active scatterers [6], or